-5.130 Policies CLT2 and CLT3 of the Core Strategy 2011 require applications of this scale to consider capacity of primary and secondary education, along with early years and childcare facilities.

-- 5.131 ECC Education team and Southend Borough Council were consulted for their views with regard to this.
-Both consider that there is a need for additional provision at secondary level and that this development will add to this need.
-ECC uses a formula outlined in its Developers Guide to Infrastructure Contributions 2010 Edition to calculate education contributions resulting in a contribution figure of £337,371 for this development, index linked to the April 2013 costs.
-The developer has agreed to provide this contribution and this can be addressed by section 106 legal agreement.
-Southend Borough Council does not provide a specific contribution quantity and thus the quantity put forward by ECC Education team with understanding as to its calculations is considered to represent the reasonable quantity here. - 5.132 With regard to primary, early years and childcare provision, ECC Education team states that the latest forecasts and information indicates that there will be sufficient provision at these levels to serve the needs of the development.
-However, Southend Borough Council, in its initial consultation response based on 140 dwellings, states, that if ECC is increasing primary school capacity within Great Wakering, it has no objections, but if it is not, Southend would expect a contribution as capacity in this area is limited.
-Further correspondence with ECC Education team has confirmed that it does not intend to expand Great Wakering Primary School, but thats it current forecasts indicate that there is likely to be sufficient places to accommodate the primary aged children generated by the development without expansion.
+- 5.131 Policies CLT2 and CLT3 of the Core Strategy 2011 require applications of this scale to consider capacity of primary and secondary education along with early years and childcare facilities. - 5.132 ECC Education team and Southend Borough Council were consulted for their views with regards to this.
+Both consider that there is need for additional provision at secondary level and that this development will add to this need.
+ECC use a formula outlined in their Developers Guide to Infrastructure Contributions 2010 Edition to calculate education contributions, this formerly resulted in a contribution figure of £337,371 for this development index linked to the April 2013 costs.
+However, with the number of one bedroomed units now proposed increasing by one this has slightly altered the contribution figure to £335,787.
+The former developer agreed to provide the contribution and the new applicant has also agreed and this can be addressed by section 106 legal agreement.
+Southend Borough Council do not provide a specific contribution quantity and thus the quantity put forward by ECC Education team with understanding as to its calculations is considered to represent the reasonable quantity here. - 5.133 With regard to primary, early years and childcare provision, ECC Education team state that the latest forecasts and information indicates that there will be sufficient provision at these levels to serve the needs of the development.
+However, Southend Borough Council, in their initial consultation response based on 140 dwellings, state that if ECC are increasing primary school capacity within Great Wakering then they have no objections but if they are not then Southend would expect a contribution as capacity in this area is limited.
+Further correspondence with ECC Education team has confirmed that they do not intend to expand Great Wakering Primary School but that their current forecasts indicate that there is likely to be sufficient places to accommodate the primary aged children generated by the development without expansion.
 Southend Borough Council did not respond to the second consultation to the revised scheme on this particular point.
-It is not considered that it would be justified to require a financial contribution towards primary education at this site. - 5.133 It is considered that the contribution sought towards secondary education would meet the tests in paragraph 204 of the NPPF and Circular 05/2005 and this contribution has been agreed with the applicant, subject to a section 106 legal agreement.
+It is not considered that it would be justified to require a financial contribution towards primary education at this site.

+5.134 It is considered that the contribution sought towards secondary education would meet the tests in paragraph 204 of the NPPF.
+This contribution has been agreed with the new applicant subject to a section 106 legal agreement.